Kiiomaru/invoice-automation-pipeline/README.md

 This project automates the process of reading invoice data from spreadsheets, validating business rules, interacting with a web system, and generating reports for invalid records.

 ## 🚀 Features
-* Automated invoice issuance using Selenium
+* Automated invoice processing workflow using Selenium
 * Spreadsheet processing with Pandas
 * Data validation and sanitization
 * Headless browser execution